warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

 ## 2. Export variables

-Next steps require that you export your node and Keychain settings as environment variables.
+The next steps require that you export your node and Keychain settings as environment variables.

 If you used a `just` script or a devnet snapshot to run your node, you can export the predefined settings: